Home > Motherboard > Motherboard Buyer's Guide

 Jack H, PC Guide

-In testing the board with a 7900X we could test out its capability in running a power CPU inside.
+In testing the board with a 7900X, we could test out its capability of running a powerful CPU inside.
 It drew around 170W in tests and seemed to drop only around 4W for those, making it fairly efficient at getting that power to your processor.
-During that time, the mobo temps ranged just between 40-42°C as the VRMs sat a bit higher in general.
+During that time, the mobo temps ranged between 40-42°C as the VRMs sat a bit higher in general.
 But neither had any cause for concern as the mighty heatsinks tamed the power flowing through the board.

 Being a more expensive motherboard, the IO selection is certainly more numerous.
 Just looking at the USB ports on the back, you get eight Type A USB 3.2 Gen 2, two Type C USB 3.2, and two USB 4 Type C. Allowing you to certainly not worry about having to use a USB hub in addition to just the back of your PC.
 It also has an HDMI 2.1 port on the back for onboard graphics, although the USB 4s can also be used as a display.